 For as long as I can remember, my friend Liz has been talking about creating a product to shove in your kids hair that would make it Marge Simpson-esque.
-Years ago, she demonstrated her idea for me with a Poland Spring bottle.
-I thought she had gone mad.
+Years ago, she demonstrated her idea for me with first-run prototype.
 Cut to: she’s selling it on Amazon!
 Perfectly coined “Pophead,” it comes in three punchy colors that are all different heights.
+We tucked my eldest’s wild waves into the tallest version and it was an instant hit.
 Girls who love to pile it on (meaning, everyone) will fancy the snap-in jewels coming out next month.
 Think Crocs, but way more glam, and for your head.
 Now that’s what I call a good hair day!